boomanaiden154/Notes/Chemistry/2A/prelecture-1-notes.md

       the conversion ratio is exactly 1 inch to 2.54 cm, so we can consider the conversion ratio to have an infinite number of significant figures.
+        * Need to be careful though, because some conversion ratios might not be given in exact terms.
+Like if the conversion ratio for miles to km is given as 0.6mi/km, that's not the actual full conversion ratio and thus you have to limit the final output to one significant digit.
     * Apparently there is a journal article titled "Propogation of Significant Figures" that covers some of the edge cases here in more detail.
     * Rules for significant figures in math operations